earthobservations/luftdatenpumpe/README.rst

 .. note::

-    Please refer to the `virtualenv`_ page about further guidelines how to install and use this software independently from your local python installation.
+    We recommend to use a Python `doc-virtualenv`_ to install and operate this software independently from your local system-wide Python installation.

 *******